elastic/elastic-charts/api/charts.api.md

 // @public (undocumented)
 export type ScaleType = $Values<typeof ScaleType>;

+// Warning: (ae-missing-release-tag) "SeriesAccessors" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface SeriesAccessors {
     markSizeAccessor?: Accessor | AccessorFn;